Tangle decompositions of alternating link complements

 \section{Acknowledgements}

+We thank referee for the very careful reading of the paper.
 J. Hass acknowledges support from NSF grant DMS-1758107.
 A. Thompson acknowledges support from NSF grant DMS-1664587.
-A. Tsvietkova acknowledges support from NSF DMS-1664425 (previously 1406588) and NSF DMS-2005496 grants.
+A. Tsvietkova acknowledges support from NSF DMS-1664425 (previously 1406588) and NSF DMS-2005496 grants, and by Insitute of Advanced Study (under DMS-1926686 grant).
 All authors acknowledge support by Okinawa Institute of Science and Technology (OIST), Japan.

 Joel Hass \\ Department of Mathematics\\ University of California, Davis \\ One Shields Ave, Davis, CA 95616 \\ hass@math.ucdavis.edu

 Abigail Thompson \\ Department of Mathematics\\ University of California, Davis \\ One Shields Ave, Davis, CA 95616 \\ thompson@math.ucdavis.edu